AP Stylebook: Revision process

 From 1980 to 1984, the English edition was updated biennially; then from 1985 to 2020, the English edition was updated annually, usually in May, at which time edits and new entries were added to keep the stylebook up to date with technological and cultural changes.
 As of the middle of 2024, the most recent edition is the 2024–2026 edition (57th edition).

+In 1979, the AP adopted the Pinyin romanization system for the names of most people and places in the People's Republic of China, although keeping the former Wade–Giles system for some well-known names, including the capital city of Peking.
+The spelling of "Peking" was subsequently changed to "Beijing" by the AP in 1987.

+In 1986, the AP updated the spelling of the name of the ruler of Libya, Muammar Gaddafi, from its previous recommendation of "Khadafy" to "Gadhafi", after he sent a letter to a group of American schoolchildren which used that spelling beneath his Arabic signature.

+In 1991, the Stylebook recommended the spelling "Muslim" instead of the previously standard "Moslem", making it the most common spelling in the United States thereafter.

 In 2005, dozens of new or revised entries were added, including "Sept.
 11", "e.g.", "i.e.", "FedEx", and "Midwest region".

 In 2008, about 200 new or revised entries were added, including "iPhone", "anti-virus", "outsourcing", "podcast", "text messaging", "social networking", "high-definition", and "Wikipedia".

 In 2009, about 60 new or revised entries were added, including "Twitter", "baba ghanoush", and "texting".

 In 2013, about 90 new or revised entries were added, including "Benedictine", "Grand Marnier", "madeleine" and "upside-down cake", "chichi" and "froufrou".
 Journalistic usage of "illegal immigrant" was no longer sanctioned.
 The use of 'illegal' to describe a person became regulated.
 The decision was part of a wider AP move away from labeling people.

 In 2018, AP Stylebook included a chapter on polling and surveys.
 Recommends the use of "birthing people" and "pregnant people", which was clarified in 2022.

 In 2019, about 200 new or revised entries were added, including "budtender", "deepfake", and "cryptocurrency".
 AP Style recommended removal of the hyphen in AsianAmerican, African-American, or Irish-American as common microaggression for more than a century.

 The 2020–2022 edition was released on May 21, 2020.
 About 90 new or revised technology-related entries were added, including "internet privacy", "digital wallet" / "mobile wallet", "smart devices", and "lidar".
 A new chapter was added about digital security for journalists.
 AP stylebook moved to capitalized Black and lowercase white.

 The 2022–2024 edition includes more than 300 new and revised entries, including a new chapter on "inclusive storytelling", "where possible" usage of "they/them/their" singular pronouns, revised guidance on the use of the term "female", immigration and new entries for "critical race theory", "antivaxxer".
 A controversial change was referring to X as "X, formerly known as Twitter".
 Cautions use of the word "female" in the context of describing women, as some people object to emphasizing biology and reproductive capacity.

-The 2024–2026 edition includes a new criminal justice chapter.